Ghanshyam18n/Ghanshyam18n/README.md

 # Hi, I am Ghanshyam Sharma

-I'm a Computer Science graduate with strong skills in SDET.
+I am a Computer Science graduate with strong skills in SDET.
 Currently working on manual testing projects and building hands-on experience through real-time testing and documentation.

-I’ve successfully worked on:
+I have successfully worked on:
 - Writing detailed test plans and test cases
 - Reporting bugs with severity levels and reproducible steps
 - Preparing professional QA documents like Bug Reports and Test Summary Reports